qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/contributing-guide.md

 ## Code of Conduct

-Read our [contributing guide](./contributing-guide.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.
+Read our [contributing guide](./contributing-guide.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Garage Booking.

 ## Branch Organization